 - Underpass bridge structure, land drainage including pump station, roadways, active transportation pathways, and landscaping; - Temporary roadway and railway detours to facilitate underpass construction; - Twinning of Taylor Avenue from Waverley Street to Lindsay Street, and twinning of Hurst Way from Waverley Street to approximately 45 Hurst Way; - Improvements to Waverley Street from Wilkes Avenue to Grant Avenue, including intersection improvements; - Professional services for detailed design, contract administration, and post-construction services; - Land acquisition; and - Utility relocations.

-It is currently envisioned that the project will be divided into two construction contracts with construction scheduled to begin in January 2017.
+It is currently envisioned that the project will be divided into two construction contracts designated Contract 1 and Contract 2.